How do I use the Fascinating Education site?

 Fascinating Physics requires a student to be somewhat proficient in mathematics.
 You don’t have to know everything, Dr. Margulies will introduce concepts and explain how to work problems, but your student should be comfortable with mathematical concepts and how to apply them.
 In particular, it will be helpful to have taken algebra, geometry, trigonometry and calculus, but it is not mandatory in order to understand the concepts underlying Physics.

-Is there a Scope & Sequence for these curriculums?
+Is there a Scope and Sequence for these curricula?

 Please see the tutorial video for more information.